TheMejmun/julia/README.md

 ![julia screenshot](julia.png)

 ## Run
-Use `cargo run --release` to run this project
+Use `cargo run --release` to run this project.

+You may potentially need to install packages for the macroquad dependency to run.
+If you run into dependency issues look here: [macroquad](https://github.com/not-fl3/macroquad)

+Tested on Windows and Linux (Manjaro).

 ## Julia Sets
 Julia Sets describe the borders between areas of convergence for a given function.